Mental Coach Jegal

 Mental Coach Jegal (Korean: 멘탈코치 제갈길) is a 2022 South Korean television series starring Jung Woo in the title role, along with Lee Yoo-mi, Kwon Yul, Park Se-young, and Moon Yoo-kang.
-It aired from September 12 to November 1, 2022, on tvN's Mondays and Tuesdays at 22:30 (KST) time slot.
+It aired on tvN from September 12 to November 1, 2022, every Monday and Tuesday at 22:30 (KST).

 Synopsis

 A former Taekwondo athlete, who is permanently banned from the national team, becomes a mental coach to help players in slump, heal retired athletes and fight a real match against the absurd world of winner-take-all.